November 10th, 2013 | kathleen obannon

 Grier Heights Presbyterian Church members

 According to the Centers for Disease Control and Prevention, 10 people die from unintentional drowning every single day, and for black children the chances of drowning are “significantly higher than those for whites and Hispanics at every age from five years through 18.”
 While the risk of unintentional drowning persists throughout childhood, the age when black kids are most vulnerable is 10.
-In response to this critical problem, CrossRoads provides swimming lessons for Grier Heights 6th through 12 graders once per week for 6-8 weeks each summer.
+In response to this critical problem, CrossRoads provides swimming lessons for Grier Heights 6-12th graders one to three times per week for several weeks each summer.

 Volunteers are welcome weekdays during the summer to serve as chaperones and/or to provide bagged dinners for swimmers.